laurentkempe/Cacao/README.md

-Leveraging [Boxstarter](http://boxstarter.org) and [Chocolatey](http://chocolatey.org) to quickly install most of the tools I use for my daily job!
+Leveraging [Boxstarter](http://boxstarter.org) and [Chocolatey](http://chocolatey.org) to quickly install most of the developers tools I use for my daily job!

 You can read more about it on my blog post "[Automating my development machine installation ](https://laurentkempe.com/2018/06/01/Automating-development-machine-installation/)"